A

 Payment Protection Insurance (PPI)

-This is an insurance policy designed to protect you on loan or debt repayments, in the event that you are unable to meet the regular repayments due to illness, accident or unemployment.
-If you require any more information, please refer to our page on PPI, a link to which can be found here.
+This is an insurance policy designed to protect you with regard to your loan or debt repayments, in the event that you are unable to meet the regular repayments due to illness, accident, or unemployment.
+The Commission has published further information on a page dedicated to PPI.

 Q